 Introduction to structure and bonding of organic molecules.
-Organic reactions and reaction mechanisms, including acid-base, nucleophilic substitution, elimination, and electrophilic addition, will be studied with a focus on alkanes, alkenes, alkynes, alkyl halides, and alcohols.
+Organic reactions and reaction mechanisms, including acid-base, nucleophilic substitution, elimination, and electrophilic addition, will be studied with a focus on alkanes, alkenes, alkyles, alkyles, and alcohols.

-CHM 252 - Organic Chemistry II, 4 credit hours
+CHM 252 - Organic Chemistry II, 3 credit hours